 In patients with ADHF receiving nitrate therapy, an intravenous (rather than transdermal [ointment or patch] or oral) route is used for greater speed and reliability of delivery and ease of titration.
 An initial dose of 5 to 10 mcg/min of intravenous nitroglycerin is recommended with the dose increased in increments of 5 to 10 mcg/min every three to five minutes as required and tolerated (dose range 10 to 200 mcg/min).
-Similar benefits have been described with high-dose intravenous isosorbide dinitrate, where available [11,12].
-However, if hypotension occurs, the longer half-life of isosorbide dinitrate compared to intravenous nitroglycerin (four hours versus three to five minutes) is a major disadvantage.
+Similar benefits have been described with high-dose intravenous isosorbide dinitrate, where available [12,13].
+However, if hypotension occurs, the longer half-life of isosorbide dinitrate compared with intravenous nitroglycerin (four hours versus three to five minutes) is a major disadvantage.

 Tachyphylaxis can occur within hours with administration of high doses of nitroglycerin and the strategy of nitrate-free interval used to reduce tolerance during chronic therapy could result in adverse hemodynamic effects in patients with ADHF.
 Potential adverse effects of nitroglycerin include hypotension and headache.
 Nitrate therapy should be avoided or used with caution in settings in which hypotension is likely or could result in serious decompensation such as right ventricular infarction or aortic stenosis.
 Nitrate administration is contraindicated after use of PDE-5 inhibitors such as sildenafil.
 (See "Sexual activity in patients with cardiovascular disease", section on 'Adverse interaction with nitrates' and "Right ventricular myocardial infarction", section on 'Optimization of right ventricular preload' and "Medical management of symptomatic aortic stenosis", section on 'Medical management'.)